blechschmidt/tlsdump/README.md

 exhaustive search over the memory by testing whether the current search position is the start of a TLS master secret.
 To this end, decryption functions copied from the Wireshark project are used.

+## Why?
+Sometimes you might want to inspect the TLS traffic of closed-source applications without having to tediously reverse engineer them.

 ## Limitations
 A target program can easily evade this approach by obfuscating the keys stored in memory.
 A simple XOR would suffice.